Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     Pass `--all` to get information on all formulae, or `--installed` to get information on all installed formulae.

+    If a single formula is specified, a single JSON object is displayed.
+    If multiple formulae are specified, or `--installed` or `--all` are used, a JSON array is displayed, even if the array would only contain one object.

   * `install [--debug] [--env=<std|super>] [--ignore-dependencies] [--only-dependencies] [--cc=<compiler>] [--build-from-source] [--devel|--HEAD]` <formula>:
     Install <formula>.